-7. DEFINITIONS
+7 DEFINITIONS

 Definition Meaning Conflict of interest Where an employee has a private interest in a Council matter that could improperly influence, or be seen to influence, their decisions or actions when performing their public duties.
-Employee For the purposes of this procedure, an "employee" includes direct employees of Council (full-time, part- time, casual and fixed term), Council volunteers, people on official work placements including work experience students, people appointed to Council committees, working, reference and advisory groups, or any other Council decision-making body of Council, in either a paid or unpaid capacity and contractors or consultants engaged by Council including those engaged through an employment agency.
+Employee For the purposes of this procedure, an "employee" includes direct employees of Council (full- time, part-time, casual and fixed term), Council volunteers, people on official work placements including work experience students, people appointed to Council committees, working, reference and advisory groups, or any other Council decision-making body of Council, in either a paid or unpaid capacity and contractors or consultants engaged by Council including those engaged through an employment agency.
 Matter A matter with which Council or a Council employee is dealing with, which will require a decision or action by Council or by the employee in relation to that matter.
 A matter that requires a power to be exercised or a duty or function to be performed in respect of the matter Private interests Is any interest a person has that does not derive from their public duty and can include a direct or indirect connection to the matter Public duties The responsibilities and obligations a Council employee has to members of the public in their role.
-Relevant Person Includes councillors, council staff and members of delegated committees who is not a councillor
+Relevant Person Means a person who is a councillor, a members of a delegated committee who is not a councillor, or a member of Council staff (s126(1))

-8. SUPPORTING DOCUMENTS
+8 SUPPORTING DOCUMENTS

-Document Location Code of Conduct for Staff Intranet Guide for Council Staff - (In the Public Interest: A conflict of interest guide for councillors, Intranet (Governance - Conflict of delegated committee members and council staff (October 2020)) Interest Page) Conflict of Interest Declaration Form (Staff) (F04/106) Intranet (Governance - Conflict of Interest Page) Disciplinary (including Managing Underperformance) Procedure Intranet Gifts, Benefits and Hospitality Policy (A04/029) Intranet (Governance - Gifts Benefits and Hospitality Page) HRCC Governance Rules Intranet Information Privacy Policy (A04/039) Intranet Local Government Act 2020, Sections 77A-79B, 80B, 80C and 95 126, 127, 128, 129, 130 Internet Local Government (Governance and Integrity) Regulations 2020 Internet Outside Work Policy (A04/111) Intranet Outside Work Request Form (F04/061) Intranet Procurement Policy (C04/019) Intranet Victorian Local Government Best Practice and Procurement Guidelines 2013 MAV Website www.mav.asn.au
+Document Location

+Code of Conduct for Staff Intranet

+Conflict of Interest - A Guide for Councillors, delegated committee members and Intranet (Governance - Conflict of

+Council Staff (October 2020) Interest Page)

+Conflict of Interest Declaration Form (Staff) (F04/106) Intranet (Governance - Conflict of

+Interest Page)

+Conflict of Interest Intranet page: Fact sheet, flow chart, types of exemptions Intranet

+Performance Management Procedure Intranet

+Gifts, Benefits and Hospitality Policy (A04/029) Intranet (Governance - Gifts

+Benefits and Hospitality Page)

+HRCC Governance Rules Intranet

+IBAC Conflict of Interest Guidance material IBAC Website

+Information Privacy Policy (A04/039) Intranet

+Local Government Act 2020, Sections 77A-79B, 80B, 80C and 95 126, 127, 128, 129, Internet

+130

+Local Government (Governance and Integrity) Regulations 2020 Internet

+Outside Work Policy (A04/111) Intranet

+Outside Work Request Form (F04/061) Intranet

+Procurement Policy (C04/019) Intranet

+Victorian Local Government Best Practice and Procurement Guidelines 2024 MAV Website www.mav.asn.au

-9. DOCUMENT CONTROL
+9 DOCUMENT CONTROL

-Version Approval Date Approval By Amendment Review Date Number 01 6 February 2017 EMT New procedure New procedure re 02 17 March 2020 EMT Updated and expanded to reflect current best practice Conflict of Interest Declaration Form (Staff) and Register introduced 3 03 05 April 2022 EMT Updated and expanded in accordance with LGA 2020 and LG (Governance and Integrity) Regulations 2020 O5 April 2025 3.1 March 2023 n/a • New logo 05 April 2025 3.2 April 2023 n/a Updated Local Government supporting resource: In the Public Interest: A conflict of interest guide for councillors, delegated committee members and council staff (October 2020)
+Version Number Approval Date Approval By Amendment Review Date 01 6 February 2017 EMT New procedure New procedure 02 17 March 2020 ЕМТ Updated and expanded to reflect current best practice Conflict of Interest Declaration Form (Staff) and Register introduced 03 05 April 2022 EMT Updated and expanded in accordance with LGA 2020 and LG (Governance and Integrity) Regulations 2020 3.1 March 2023 n/a New logo 3.2 April 2023 n/a Updated Local Government supporting resource: In the Public Interest: A conflict of interest guide for councillors, delegated committee members and council staff (October 2020) 04 24 March 2025 EMT Administrative updates Endorsed by ARC 20/03/2025 24 March 2027